Proposal and Funding Requirements

 - Research Methods: Provide a detailed description of your research methodology and estimated time frames.
 This section should be used to highlight the capability of the researchers to complete the proposed investigation within the estimated time frame.

 - Budget: Provide a narrative, table or other method that appropriately describes how the funds from the MEMIC Safety Research Center will be used.
 Please include the institution’s indirect cost/facilities and administration rate.
-Please note, any awarded funds are not intended to be used to pay for salaries (see Funding Requirements).
+Please note, any awarded funds are not intended to be used to pay for faculty salaries (see Funding Requirements).

 - Human Subjects: If the research involves human subjects, indicate whether the proposed research has institutional approval such as an institutional review board or IRB.
 In this section, please also include the name, address of the reviewing entity and a copy of the letter of approval (full review, expedite review or exempt review) with the submission.
 Submissions with pending institutional approval will not be accepted.
 If the research does not involve human subjects, please state it in this section.